apache/spark/docs/cloud-integration.md

 ```

 Normal dataframe write commands will then use this committer for any format
-which does not provide custom committers itself.
-Supported formats include
+which does not its own custom committer.
+Output formats which are known
-orc, parquet, csv and avro.
+to work are orc, parquet, csv and avro.

 ```python
 mydataframe.write.format("parquet").save("s3a://bucket/destination")
 ```

 More details on these committers can be found in the latest Hadoop documentation.

-Amazon EMR's S3 connector also has a zero-rename committer.
-Consult
-Amazon's documentation for how to use this (independent of the ASF) feature.

 ## Further Reading